2 Using Software

 Recall that a virtual environment is maintained in a folder under your home directory.
 The above command removes (rm) everything recursively (-r) under the ~/myenv folder and the folder itself.
 Use it cautiously.

 Lastly, if you run into any problem installing a Python package, let us know.
 As mentioned above, the system manages its own set of Python packages/wheels for optimal performance on specific hardware.
-Certain restrictions and rules are set on the system, so there might be some packages have installation issues.
+Certain restrictions and rules are set on the system, so some packages might have installation issues.

 2.2.5 Run Python on compute nodes